Policy Resilience: an Interview with Robin Hughes, trustee at Joined Up Heritage Sheffield

 Overall, what do you think is most crucial for ensuring a resilient heritage sector?

-This Sector Resilience interview was shared by Rebecca as part of our Heritage Sector Resilience Plan activities.
+This Sector Resilience interview was shared by Robin as part of our Heritage Sector Resilience Plan activities.

 If you’d like to contribute an interview as part of the series, follow the link below to find out more: